openlab-vn-ua/sln2cmake/README.md

 # sln2cmake
-Convert microsoft project(s) solution file converter to cmake The tool desiged to convert Microsoft Visual Studio .sln files with Linux C++ projects to cmake compalible file tree You can customize opration by overwriting setup object with your methods
+Convert Microsoft project(s) solution file converter to cmake.

+The tool designed to convert Microsoft Visual Studio .sln files with Linux C++ projects to cmake compatible file tree.

+You can customize operation by overwriting Setup object with your methods.